gretagandolfi/gretagandolfi.github.io/_pages/talks.md

 permalink: /talks/
 author_profile: true
 ---

+***Invited Talks***

+**Panel Discussion**.
+30 May 2024.
+MOSAIC meeting.
+Online.
+Commentary on Alignment in Multimodal Interaction: An Integrative Framework (Rasenberg et al., 2020).
+Greta Gandolfi

+**Talk**.
+10 May 2023.
+Interaction Lab Meeting at Heriot-Watt University.
+Edinburgh (UK).
+Can we talk about contestable concepts with social robots?
+Alignment in HRI: A perspective from the psychology of dialogue.
+Greta Gandolfi, Martin J. Pickering, Gabriel Skantze

+---

+***Talks at conferences and seminars***

 **Poster**.
 01 September 2023.
 AMLaP 2023.
 San Sebastian/Donosti (SP). _Lexical entrainment in human-machine interaction: effects of competence and attention_. **Greta Gandolfi**, Martin J. Pickering, Holly P. Branigan.

 **Poster**.
 31 May 2023.
 PiF 2023.
 Ghent (BE). _Contested concepts in dialogue: an exploratory study_. **Greta Gandolfi**, Holly P. Branigan, Martin J. Pickering.